TheIntrovertCoder/basic_redirect_extension/README.md

-### Note: I'm not experienced in building exntesions.
+### NOTE: I'm not experienced in building extensions.
 This is for MY PERSONAL USE
 ### All instance links are hardcoded

 ##### WHat links does this redirect